 - Top half - This is the real interrupt handler, which should complete as quickly as possible since all interrupts are disabled.
 It takes the data out of the device and if substantial post-processing is needed, schedule a bottom half to handle it. - Bottom half - Is the general Linux name for various mechanisms which allow to postpone the handling of interrupt-related work.
-Implemented in Linux as softirqs, tasklets or workqueues.
+Implemented in Linux as: softirqs, tasklets, threaded handlers or workqueues. - And yet, the abbreviation "bh" often means "softirqs"...

-- Softirqs are a form of bottom half processing - The softirqs handlers are executed with all interrupts enabled, and a given softirq handler can run simultaneously on multiple CPUs - They are executed once all interrupt handlers have completed, before the kernel resumes scheduling processes, so sleeping is not allowed. - The number of softirqs is fixed in the system, so softirqs are not directly used by drivers, but by kernel subsystems (network, etc.) - The list of softirqs is defined in include/linux/interrupt.h: HI\SOFTIRQ, TIMER\SOFTIRQ, NET\TX\SOFTIRQ, NET\RX\SOFTIRQ, BLOCK\SOFTIRQ, IRQ\POLL\SOFTIRQ, TASKLET\SOFTIRQ, SCHED\SOFTIRQ, HRTIMER\SOFTIRQ, RCU\SOFTIRQ - HI\SOFTIRQ and TASKLET\SOFTIRQ are used to execute tasklets
+- Softirqs are a form of bottom half processing - The softirqs handlers are executed with all interrupts enabled, and a given softirq handler can run simultaneously on multiple CPUs - They are executed once all interrupt handlers have completed, before the kernel resumes scheduling processes, so sleeping is not allowed. - The number of softirqs is fixed in the system, so softirqs are not directly used by drivers, but by kernel subsystems (network, etc.) - The list of softirgs is defined in include/linux/interrupt.h: HI\SOFTIRQ, TIMER\SOFTIRQ, NET\TX\SOFTIRQ, NET\RX\SOFTIRQ, BLOCK\SOFTIRQ, IRQ\POLL\SOFTIRQ, TASKLET\SOFTIRQ, SCHED\SOFTIRQ, HRTIMER\SOFTIRQ, RCU\SOFTIRQ - HI\SOFTIRQ and TASKLET\SOFTIRQ are used to execute tasklets